How to complain about an Exercise Facility, or Exercise Professional in New Zealand

-If you wish to make a complaint about a fitness centre/health club, or an exercise professional, we recommend that the first step you take is to complain directly to the facility or person concerned.
+If you wish to make a complaint about a Exercise Facility, fitness centre, health club, or an exercise professional, we recommend that the first step you take is to complain directly to the facility or person concerned.
 If they do not reply, or you are not satisfied with their reply, then you may be able to lay a formal complaint with either the Exercise Association of New Zealand (ExerciseNZ) or the New Zealand Register of Exercise Professionals (REPs).
 If you do wish to do this, please read the information on this page.

 Laying a complaint with ExerciseNZ